The Gascoyne Coast Bioregion runs from the Zuytdorp Cliffs, north of Kalbarri to the Ashburton River, south of Onslow (27° S to 21°46’ S).

 Marine reserves include marine nature reserves, marine parks and marine management areas.
 Marine parks and reserves are managed by the Department of Parks and Wildlife.
 However, we manage fishing inside and outside marine reserves.

 Marine reserves in the Gascoyne Coast Bioregion include:

 Fish habitat protection areas (FHPAs)

 There are specific rules relating to recreational fishing for pink snapper in Shark Bay.

-To make sure you know exactly what you are catching see our Species Identification Guide for the Gascoyne Coast Region.
+To make sure you know exactly what you are catching see our Fish Identification Guide.

 Additional information is available if you are targeting specific species in the Gascoyne Coast Bioregion:

-There are also a number of recreational fisheries and fishing activities in the Gascoyne Coast Bioregion which require a separate licence.
+In addition, there are a number of recreational fisheries and fishing activities in the Gascoyne Coast Bioregion which require a separate licence.